radhagayathri/Entropy-Codes/README.md

-# Entropy-Codes
+# Matlab code for Entropy Profiling
-A guide to the various novel entropy profiling codes we have developed.
+This is our implementation of various entropy profiling approaches.